 January – February: Before the Sale Preparations

-Before Cookie Go Day (February 9, 2019), you will log in to Smart Cookies (the online cookie management system) to set up your troop’s account, place an initial order of cookie product and/or pick up inventory at a cookie cupboards, enter your troop’s bank account information, and optionally sign up for cookie booths.
+Before Cookie Go Day (February 20, 2021), you will log in to Smart Cookies (the online cookie management system) to set up your troop’s account, place an initial order of cookie product and/or pick up inventory at a cookie cupboards, enter your troop’s bank account information, and optionally sign up for cookie booths.
 Check Smart Cookies or your Troop Cookie Manager Guidebook for the specific due dates for each of these items.

 This is also the best time to hold a family cookie meeting.